saideepkoppaka/AI_e2e/README.md

 #### 2. `Hugging_face_101.ipynb`
 **Purpose:**
-An introduction to the Hugging Face ecosystem, focusing on loading, using, and possibly fine-tuning transformer models for NLP tasks.
+An introduction to the Hugging Face ecosystem, focusing on loading and using LLM models.
 **Features:**
 - Demonstrates use of the `transformers` library
 - May cover pipelines for text classification, generation, etc.